Muscadines are one of nature’s richest sources of polyphenolic antioxidants.

 The power of antioxidants in muscadines help protect the body from damaging effects of oxygen free radicals, which can contribute to degenerative disease.
 Source: College of Agriculture and Life Sciences, NC State University, Raleigh, NC.

-Muscadines (Vitis rotundifolia) are native to the southeastern United States.
-Muscadines are the smarter grape with 19 sets of chromosomes, rather than table and wine grapes (Vitis vinefera) that have 18 sets.
+Muscadines (Vitis rotundifolia) are Native to the southeastern United States.
+Muscadines are the smarter grape with 20 sets of chromosomes, rather than table and wine grapes (Vitis vinefera) that have 19 sets.
 The extra set of chromosomes gives muscadines a thick skin to protect the fruit and a thick hull to protect the seed.
 The seeds and skins are where the majority of the phytonutrients are found.
 Muscadine juice averages 14% sugar content while regular grape juice averages 26% sugar content.
 For more information check out Wikipedia.

 Many authoritative resources exist that document the health benefits of muscadines.
-We have been blessed to be in relationship with Dr. Diane Hartle, who recently retired as a professor of the University of Georgia’s School of Pharmacy.
+Dr. Diane Hartle, who recently retired as a professor of the University of Georgia’s School of Pharmacy, has studied and taught the health benefits of muscadines for many years.
 She has graciously allowed us to offer her book, “Muscadine Health“.
 She is the leading authority on the health benefits of muscadines.
 We strongly encourage you to read this book.

 The National Center for Biotechnology Information, National Library of Medicines, and National Institutes of Health have a terrific resource, known as PubMed.
 PubMed comprises more than 21 million citations for biomedical literature from MEDLINE, life science journals, and online books.